pvasek/kudu-wiki/Deployment-vs-runtime-issues.md

-We get a lot of questions from users that look more or less like "*I deploy my site and it doesn't run correctlt*" or "*I deployed and I still see old content when I browse*".
+We get a lot of questions from users that look more or less like "*I deploy my site and it doesn't run correctly*" or "*I deployed and I still see old content when I browse*".
 When that happens, the first thing we need to do is determine whether it is a deployment issue or a runtime issue.
 This article explains the difference, and how to help isolate which one it is.

 ## Deployment issues